The importance of empowering clients with kids with KellyAnn Yoga

 kelly ann owner of kelly ann yoga teaching a class

-Photo Credit: Kelly Ann Yoga
+Photo Credit: KellyAnn Yoga

-Kelly Ann owner of Kelly Ann Yoga is focused on helping her clients who are new and expecting parents put an end to the stigma that their fitness and wellness needs are not a priority.
+KellyAnn, owner of KellyAnn Yoga, is focused on helping her clients, who are new and expecting parents, put an end to the stigma that their fitness and wellness needs are not a priority.
 With over twelve years of practising yoga and six years of teaching, she knows the power and importance of prioritizing your wellbeing, especially at a time when mental and physical health needs to be nourished.
-By catering her knowledge and classes to parents she is able to help many of them and their children spend quality time together and bond through yoga and mindfulness.
+By catering her knowledge and classes to parents she is able to help them and their children spend quality time together and bond through yoga and mindfulness.

-We asked Kelly to share her insight with us about prenatal and baby yoga and how she has adapted her business and classes to the current pandemic.
-Although unable to teach in the studio, Kelly has used the TeamUp Zoom integration to stay connected with her clients and provide them with the support they need from home.
+We asked KellyAnn to share her insight with us about prenatal and baby yoga, how she adapted her business and classes to the pandemic, and how she has continued to offer online yoga as part of her studio's services.
+KellyAnn uses the TeamUp Zoom integration to stay connected with her clients and provide them with the support they need from home.
 Check out our interview below to collect some tips and ways to empower your own clients in your online classes for new and expecting mothers.

 What types of classes do you currently offer?

-When I arrive at class whether it is a pregnancy yoga class or a mum and baby yoga class, I often notice how tired, stressed, and worried my clients appear.
-However, by the time the hour sessions are done, and they walk out the door or exit the Zoom room. they look at least two years younger.
+When I arrive at class, whether it is a pregnancy yoga class or a mum and baby yoga class, I often notice how tired, stressed, and worried my clients appear.
+However, by the time the hour sessions are done, and they walk out the door or exit the Zoom room, they look at least two years younger.
 The wrinkles smooth, their shoulders drop, and they radiate a sense of well-being and calm.

 How do you empower your students?